What’s an Ethnic Rhinoplasty?

 You will need to repeat the anti-microbial shower the morning of the procedure.
 Wear clean clothes to the surgery and avoid coming into contact with any dirty surfaces before your procedure.
 Don’t worry about your blood getting on your clothes because you will be changing into a hospital gown upon arrival to the facility.

 Rhinoplasties require the use of general anesthesia.
 This is commonly known as being put to sleep for the surgery.
 Dr. Nassif prefers to use an open style incision to perform a Rhinoplasty.
 This gives him the best access to the nose, but it does require an incision along the base of the nose.
+The right incision type is crucial in providing the best ethnic rhinoplasty Beverly Hills has to offer.
 This will not be visible once healed because the natural contour of the nose will hide it.

 Your recovery begins the moment you leave the surgery room.
 You will be placed in a specialized recovery unit.
 When you awaken, you may experience pain, nausea, and nasal congestion.
 These are all normal feelings and you should not be alarmed if you experience them.
 Your nose will also be covered in bandaging and a pliable cast-like dressing.